National Theatre Conference Welcomes

 Distinguished Group Represents A Wide Array of Genres, Vitality, and Expertise

-This prestigious group of theatre artists, nominated by NTC members during the year and then decided upon by the NTC Board, is comprised of Nan Barnett (Executive Director, National New Play Network); Steve Broadnax (Associate Director, Pennsylvania Centre Stage); Nicole Hodges Persley (Chair and Associate Professor, Department of Theatre, University of Kansas); Marya Lowry ( actor/singer/teacher; Boston, Mass.); Dawson Moore (playwright/director/teacher/actor; Anchorage, Alaska); Scott Palmer (Artistic Director, Bag&Baggage Productions/Hillsboro, Oregon); Courtney Sale (Artistic Director, Seattle Children’s Theatre); and Christine Young (director/dramaturg, associate professor, University of San Francisco).
-All eight members will be introduced to the National Theatre Conference membership when the organization meets in New York, Dec.
+This prestigious group of theatre artists, nominated by NTC members during the year and then decided upon by the NTC Board, is comprised of Nan Barnett (Executive Director, National New Play Network); Steve Broadnax (Associate Director, Pennsylvania Centre Stage); Nicole Hodges Persley (Chair and Associate Professor, Department of Theatre, University of Kansas); Marya Lowry ( actor/singer/teacher; Boston, Mass.); Dawson Moore (playwright/director/teacher/actor; Valdez, Alaska); Scott Palmer (Artistic Director, Bag&Baggage Productions/Hillsboro, Oregon); Courtney Sale (Artistic Director, Seattle Children’s Theatre); and Christine Young (director/dramaturg, associate professor, University of San Francisco).
+All eight members were introduced to the National Theatre Conference membership when the organization met in New York, Dec.
 1-3, 2017.

 Announcing this year’s new members, NTC President Michael Hood, Dean of Indiana University of Pennsylvania’s College of Fine Arts, states “The National Theater Conference continues to invite to membership an inclusive and diverse group of distinguished leaders of the profession in all of its many iterations — academic, professional, commercial, non-profit, community-based, for adults and by–and-for children, and more.”
 He notes “This year’s class of new members is no exception.
 Our new members are performers, directors, administrators, and educators and, often, all or several of these demanding and important roles at once.
 Each of them has achieved much in those roles and will achieve, I am certain, even more.
 We welcome their energy, their intelligence, and their willingness to join us as we seek to support, connect, and advocate for the American theatre.”